Eliza PrestonExistential psychotherapist

 About me and my practice

-I am currently in my third year of training towards a Masters in Psychotherapy and Counselling.
+I have a Postgraduate Diploma in Counselling and Psychotherapy and am currently in my third year of a Masters in Existential Psychotherapy.
 My training and clinical experience covers psychodynamic, humanistic and existential schools.
 This enables me to draw on a range of theories and approaches to develop a way of working that will suit you and your unique experience.

-I bring experience of working with a diverse client group from two ongoing clinical placements;
+I bring experience of working with a diverse client group from both private practice and ongoing clinical placements including;

-• University counsellor – areas of focus include anxiety, eating disorders, depression, relational difficulties, self-esteem issues, identity issues, diversity and stress.
+• - University counselling service – areas of focus include anxiety, eating disorders, depression, relational difficulties, self-esteem issues, identity issues, diversity and stress.

-• NHS psychotherapist specialising in trauma and working with adult survivors of rape, sexual abuse and violence.
+• - NHS trauma service for adult survivors of rape, sexual abuse and violence.

 My clinical experience includes working with a wide range of issues such as: